-We computed VW based on cereals at 5' resolution under rainfed and irrigated cultivation using the Global Hydrological model PCR-GLOBWB (see van Beek et al. (2011) and van Beek and Bierkens, (2009) for a detailed description of the model).
-PCR-GLOBWB is a spatially explicit 3 layer (2 soil layers and 1 groundwater reservoir) hydrological model that computes the vertical water balance for different land cover types under prescribed meteorological conditions and routes the specific runoff to obtain discharge fields.
-One of the outputs of the vertical water balance is the actual transpiration (so-called green water) which was used here to estimate grain yields (Doorenbos and A.H.
-Kassam, 1979).
+We computed cereal yields at 5' resolution under rainfed and irrigated cultivation using the Global Hydrological model PCR-GLOBWB (see van Beek et al., 2011; van Beek and Bierkens, 2009, for a detailed description of the model).
+PCR-GLOBWB is a spatially explicit hydrological model that computes the vertical water balance for different land cover types under prescribed meteorological conditions and routes the specific runoff to obtain discharge fields.
+One of the outputs of the vertical water balance is the actual transpiration (so-called green water) which was used here to estimate yield (Doorenbos and Kassam, 1979).
 When soil moisture is limiting, yield may be maximized for a healthy and fertilized crop if the crop water requirements are met by irrigation (blue water) and the crop transpires at the potential rate sustained by the atmospheric demand (Allen et al., 1998).
 Following this principle, yield can be taken to be proportional to the water use efficiency multiplied by transpiration (Zwart et al., 2010).
 The crop water requirements equal the difference between potential and actual evapotranspiration for the cropped area and correspond to the irrigation water demand when divided by the irrigation efficiency that accounts for conveyance and application losses.
 Using these principles, irrigation water demand and the realized yield were evaluated on a monthly scale with consideration of climate variability.
 To this end, the potential and actual evapotranspiration rates of cropped areas when fed by rainfall only were used to compute the irrigation water demand (see Wada et al., 2011 for details) and to ascertain what proportion of the irrigation water demand can be satisfied with the available discharge.